angelos3lex/react-native-smtp-mailer/README.md

 RNSmtpMailer.sendMail({
   mailhost: "smtp.gmail.com",
   port: "465",
-  ssl: true, //if ssl: false, TLS is enabled
+  ssl: true,//if ssl: false, TLS is enabled,**note:** in iOS TLS/SSL is determined automatically, so either true or false is the same
   username: "usernameEmail",
   password: "password",
   from: "fromEmail",